What we do ...

 6. This group has also extracted records and articles of interest from the older periodicals being removed from the Fort Myers Regional Library's Genealogy Collection.
 The group is reorganizing the records and articles so that upon return to the library shelves, the materials will be more user-friendly to researchers.
 You will be able to find these articles in our searchable Genealogy Shelf List.

-7. In 2011, six members of our Society extracted voter registration lists from microfilm of The Fort Myers Press found at the Fort Myers-Lee County Public Library and compiled a book titled "Voter Registration Records, Town of Fort Myers and Lee County, Florida 1885-1909".
+7. In 2011, six members of our Society extracted voter registration lists from microfilm of The Fort Myers Press found at the Fort Myers Regional Library and compiled a book titled "Voter Registration Records, Town of Fort Myers and Lee County, Florida 1885-1909".
 A limited printing was done with copies being donated to the Fort Myers Regional Library, the Southwest Florida Museum of History, the Southwest Florida Historical Society, the State Library of Florida, and the Lee County Genealogical Society.